 Do I sit the May exams for DP Theatre?
-No, all assessments are done within the two-year course and are finished by mid-April.
+No, all assessments are done within the two-year course and are finished by mid-April of the second year of the programme.

 Is this an easy DP course?
 No, DP theatre is no easier than any other DP course.
-It is interactive and ensemble-based.
+There is an equal divide between practical work and written work that is either research or reflection-based.